Derecho-Project/cascade/README.md

 # Overview
-Cascade is a C++17 cloud application framework powered by optimized RDMA data paths.
+Cascade is an AI/ML application hosting framework powered by optimized RDMA data paths.
 It provides a K/V API for data manipulation in distributed memory and persistent storage.
 Besides the K/V API, Cascade allows injecting logic on the data paths for low-latency application.
 The highlights of Cascade's features include the following.

+- DAG based ML application interface.
 - High-throughput and low latency from zero-copy RDMA and NVMe storage layer.
 - Timestamp-indexed versioning capability allows reproducing system states anytime in the past.
 - Users can specify the Key and Value types of the K/V API.